 Our current trial period for early access to Builder Theme Studio is 30 days.

-We are sorry to hear you want to cancel :( To cancel your subscription, simply [uninstall](Uninstalling a Shopify app) Builder Theme Studio from you Shopify store.
+We are sorry to hear you want to cancel :( To cancel your subscription, simply uninstall Builder Theme Studio from your Shopify store.

 You keep your live pages.
 We will never delete your content*, even if you stop paying for the app.
 However, without a subscription you will not be able to edit anything made in Builder Theme Studio.